Queue Associates, Leading Strategic Microsoft Solutions Partner, Expands its APAC Presence to Chennai, India

-LONDON, Aug.
-27, 2023 /PRNewswire-PRWeb/ -- After establishing its APAC headquarters in Hong Kong in 2012 and before expanding with additional offices in Tianjin, China, and Singapore, Queue's latest strategic initiative centers on augmenting on-site client services while fulfilling the requisites of the Microsoft AI Cloud Partner Program.
-At the forefront of Queue's persistent worldwide expansion strategy, the Chennai location provides licencing coverage and 360-degree services across wide-ranging nations and territories.
+NEW YORK, Aug.
+30, 2023 /PRNewswire-PRWeb/ -- After establishing its APAC headquarters in Hong Kong in 2012 and before expanding with additional offices in Tianjin, China, and Singapore, Queue's latest strategic initiative centers on augmenting on-site client services while fulfilling the requisites of the Microsoft AI Cloud Partner Program.
+At the forefront of Queue's persistent worldwide expansion strategy, the Chennai location provides licensing coverage and 360-degree services across wide-ranging nations and territories.
 The India team, led by regional director Arun Kumar, collaborates closely with Queue's Hong Kong and global headquarters.

-Jeffrey Goldstein, Global Managing Director of Queue Associates, expressed his enthusiasm: "We are honoured by the support of the India community we've worked with for years.
+Jeffrey Goldstein, Global Managing Director of Queue Associates, expressed his enthusiasm: "We are honored by the support of the Indian community we've worked with for years.
 This new entity will drive Queue Associates' growth in APAC and beyond, providing us with abundant capacity and resources for delivery."

 The new India office complements the recent establishment of other strategic facilities in Singapore (APAC), Toronto, Canada (Americas), Boca Raton, Florida (Americas/U.S.), and Hamilton, Bermuda (LATAM).
 These regional bases, together with Queue's central headquarters in New York, Hong Kong, and London, further strengthen the company's ability to engage with customers worldwide.